 Daniel Singer, Assistant Director

 The Cleveland Orchestra Chorus is one of the few professionally trained, all-volunteer choruses sponsored by a major American orchestra.
-In addition to performing with The Cleveland Orchestra in concerts at Severance Hall each season, the Chorus has appeared with the Orchestra on tour in Boston, Brussels, Edinburgh, Frankfurt, London, Lucerne, Luxembourg, Miami, Paris, and New York, as well as on television and in numerous recordings.
+In addition to performing with The Cleveland Orchestra in concerts at the Jack, Joseph, and Morton Mandel Concert Hall each season, the Chorus has appeared with the Orchestra on tour in Boston, Brussels, Edinburgh, Frankfurt, London, Lucerne, Luxembourg, Miami, Paris, and New York, as well as on television and in numerous recordings.
 The Chorus has also toured on its own, either a cappella or with other ensembles, to the Casals Festival in San Juan, Puerto Rico; the Chautauqua Institution in New York; and to venues in England, Wales, Belgium, Netherlands, Luxembourg, and Germany.

 Cleveland Orchestra Chorus members hail from nearly 50 northeast Ohio communities.
 Together, the group’s 130 members volunteer more than 30,000 hours annually, through rehearsals and performances.
 They also raise money for their tours through a variety of projects and events.